bayl0n/chip8-emulator/README.md

 # CHIP-8 EMULATOR

-This is a small project that aims to create a CHIP-8 emulator as an educational project in order to learn more about emulation.
+A CHIP-8 emulator in C. This is aimed to be an educational project in order to learn more about emulation.

 ## Side note: